harvard-lil/website-static/app/_posts/2026/2026-05-14-libraries-and-public-access-to-federal-data.md

 But the question about why the Federal Data Catalog isn't comprehensive when, in fact, the federal agencies are required by statute to have a comprehensive data inventory.

 And if you think about that number, around 500,000, it's probably an order of magnitude lower than the actual number of federal data assets that federal agencies hold.
-And if you go back and you think about the complexity of all of the types of data and what is defined as a data asset that an agency might hold, you have to sort of think back over the course of the history of that agency, and they might hold on to datasets for a long time.
+And if you go back and you think about the complexity of all of the types of data and what is defined as a data asset that an agency might hold, you have to think back over the course of the history of that agency, and they might hold on to datasets for a long time.
 It becomes just a huge challenge to be able to index them, to digitize those.
 Some of those data assets are probably still on paper.
 Many of them have probably ended up, to some extent, in the National Archives already.
-And so there has been a sort of loss of the record of those data.
+And so there has been a loss of the record of those data.

 And so it's a complicated problem.
 It's really challenging for an agency to be able to do a comprehensive inventory.

 But the hope is that after we, and when I say "we," \[I mean\] the Office of Management and Budget — while I was there, I was one of the leads of the development of an implementation guidance memo known as [M-25-05](https://www.whitehouse.gov/wp-content/uploads/2025/01/M-25-05-Phase-2-Implementation-of-the-Foundations-for-Evidence-Based-Policymaking-Act-of-2018-Open-Government-Data-Access-and-Management-Guidance.pdf), which is where we're trying to translate Congress's intent into an implementation strategy for the agencies to comply with the law on comprehensive data inventories.

 And what's really interesting about that is that the hope was that it would guide agencies to make sure that they have a forward-looking perspective.
-So everything that comes in now should sort of be open by default, and that you should prioritize existing data assets based off of some strategies that you and your privacy officials and your chief information officers might have, and the agencies and your stakeholders might have for all the past data.
+So everything that comes in now should be open by default, and that you should prioritize existing data assets based off of some strategies that you and your privacy officials and your chief information officers might have, and the agencies and your stakeholders might have for all the past data.

 And so really it's a forward-thinking guidance document.
 And so that's why there's under-resourcing that agencies are faced with, and the chief data officers' staff.
 They're under-resourced in terms of budget and staffing, and it would take an army for every agency to be able to do this comprehensively.